 As you can see, Nasty Gal has chosen a casual way of describing its product; this type of language gels more with their target market.
 On the other hand, Net-a-Porter describes detail in a way that suits more sophisticated, premium online shoppers.

-3. Ensure you apply the right fashion terminology
+3. Apply the right fashion terminology to product descriptions

-Not giving proper attention to the quality of your content – whether it be spelling and/or grammar and/or the incorrect terminology – negatively impacts sales.
+Not giving proper attention to the quality of your content – whether it be spelling, grammar and/or the incorrect terminology – negatively impacts sales.
+Choosing your words wisely at every opportunity, such as your micro copy (e.g. targeted calls to action such as ‘add to bag’) could be the difference between a sale and someone going elsewhere.

 ASOS and Topshop are fantastic e-commerce content leaders when it comes to accurate and error-free product descriptions, site-wide.
 Take an ASOS product for example.
 ‘Leatherette’ (or ‘faux leather’) and ‘leather’ are two similar looking yet completely different fabrics.
 The copy you choose will dramatically influence a customer’s decision to buy or not to buy – and affect their expectations/satisfaction once they receive their delivery in the mail.